[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 Construction of Op-Amp:

 If you see the symbol of Op Amp then you will see that the Op Amp has two inputs and one output.
-The two inputs of the operational amplifier are called Non-Inverting terminal and Inverting terminal.
-The Non-Inverting terminal is indicated by the 'plus(+)' sign and the Inverting terminal is indicated by 'minus(-)' sign.
+The two inputs of the operational amplifier are called the Non-Inverting terminal and Inverting terminal.
+The Non-Inverting terminal is indicated by the 'plus(+)' sign and the Inverting terminal is indicated by the 'minus(-)' sign.
 The Op Amp also has two terminals for Power Supply.

 Working of Op-Amp:

 The working principle of the Op Amp is very simple.
 As it has two input terminals so we can apply two input signals together.
-When we apply the two inputs signals, at first, the Op Amp creates the difference between the two signals and then it amplifies.
+When we apply the two input signals, at first, the Op Amp creates the difference between the two signals and then it amplifies.

 For example, we applied two signals V1 and V2.
 We assumed the gain of the amplifier is A. When there is no feedback path from the output to the input of the Op Amp then the A is called open loop gain.
 Now we considering open loop gain.
 So the output will be Vout = A(V1-V2)